Prizes of the Canadian Philosophical Association

 For a book to be eligible for a prize, it must make a significant contribution to philosophical research.

 Text-books, collections of articles by several authors, conference proceedings and translations, except if they are critical editions, are not eligible for a prize.
 If there is a question about the eligibility of a book, the Selection Committee will have the final say in the matter.

-The author of the book must be a member in good standing of the Canadian Philosophical Association for 2017 before the deadline of October 31, 2016.
+The author of the book must be a member of the Canadian Philosophical Association for 2022 before the deadline of October 15, 2021.

 Date of Submission

-The CPA would like to thank warmly the members of the jury and its sponsors, the Cambridge University Press and Les Presses de l'Université de Montréal.
+The CPA would like to thank the members of the jury and its sponsors, Cambridge University Press and Les Presses de l'Université de Montréal.